A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact

 \section{LOSA parameter inference}

-Before proceeding to waveform systematics, we first perform zero-noise injections for a non-accelerating and an accelerating GW170817-like non-spinning BNS with \texttt{IMRPhenomXP\_NRTidalv2} \cite{Colleoni:2023czp} as the base waveform.
+Before proceeding to waveform systematics, we first perform zero-noise injections for a non-accelerating and an accelerating GW170817-like non-spinning BNS with \textsc{IMRPhenomXP\_NRTidalv2} \cite{Colleoni:2023czp} as the base waveform.
 We assume the LVK network operating at O4 sensitivity\footnote{We use the same detector configurations for all the studies in this paper and use the PSDs available at \href{https://dcc.ligo.org/LIGO-T2000012-v2/public}{https://dcc.ligo.org/LIGO-T2000012-v2/public}.} to ensure that the pipeline is working as intended.
 For the non-accelerating injection, we set the injection parameters to: $\{ \mathcal{M} = 1.197 \, {\rm M}_{\odot},\, \eta = 0.844,\, D_{\rm L} = 37 \, {\rm Mpc},\, \Lambda_1 = 250,\, \Lambda_2 = 400,\, {\rm RA} = 3.401,\, {\rm DEC} = -0.335,\, \theta_{\rm JN} = 1.048,\, \psi = 0.054,\, \phi = 6.052,\, t_{\rm c} = {\rm GPS \, time} \, (1187008882.43),\, \Gamma_1 = 0 \}$, while for the accelerating injection we assume the binary's centre of mass to be accelerating with $a = 3\,{\rm km/s^2}$ or $\Gamma_1 = 10^{-5} \, {\rm s}^{-1}$.
-We estimate source properties using the \texttt{Dynesty} sampler implemented in \texttt{Bilby}.
-To speed up our likelihood evaluations, we use the distance and phase marginalized \texttt{Relative Binning Likelihood}\footnote{Unless otherwise mentioned, this method is used for all analyses in this work.}\cite{Cornish:2021lje, Zackay:2018qdy, Krishna:2023bug} to recover the injected parameters using the priors listed in Table \ref{tab:priors}.
+We set the signal duration to 512 seconds for all runs carried out in this paper, unless specified otherwise.
+We estimate source properties using the \textsc{Dynesty}~\cite{2020MNRAS.493.3132S} sampler implemented in \textsc{Bilby}~\cite{bilby_paper}.
+To speed up our likelihood evaluations, we use the distance~\cite{Singer:2015ema} and phase marginalized~\cite{Veitch:2014wba} \textsc{Relative Binning Likelihood}~\cite{Cornish:2021lje, Zackay:2018qdy, Krishna:2023bug} to recover the injected parameters using the priors listed in Table \ref{tab:priors} --- unless otherwise mentioned, this method is used for all analyses in this work.
 However, for simplicity, we fix the geocentric time $t_{\rm c}$ during recovery, and keep it the same for all the studies in this paper.
 Furthermore, we also keep the right ascension ${\rm RA},$ declination ${\rm DEC},$ the inclination angle (between the total angular momentum and the line of sight) $\theta_{\rm JN},$ polarization angle $\psi,$ and phase at the reference frequency $\varphi$ (set to $20 {\rm Hz}$ across all injection studies in this paper) the same in all studies in this paper except in subsection \ref{sec:GW190814_like_analysis}.